Your membership has expired

 If your shingle roof develops an unexpected leak this winter, ice dams may be the culprit.
 These ridges of ice can form at the edge of a roof and prevent snowmelt from draining off as it should.
 Ice dams are often caused by a combination of clogged gutters and an uninsulated attic.

-The heat of the sun and any warm air escaping through your roof melt snow on the upper parts of your roof.
-Because the ice dam sits over the unheated eaves, it doesn’t melt as fast as the snow higher up on the roof.
-Melted water pools above the dam and, over time, can back up under the roof shingles and seep through the sheathing and into your home.
+The heat of the sun and any warm air escaping through your roof melt snow on the upper parts of the roof.
+Because an ice dam sits over the unheated eaves, it doesn’t melt as fast as the snow higher up on the roof.
+Melted water pools above the dam and, over time, can back up under the roof shingles and seep through the sheathing and into your house.
 The problem becomes worse with clogged gutters because the melting water has even fewer places to escape.
 In addition to leaving you with water damage, ice dams can rip off gutters entirely and damage the roof itself.

 What to Do Immediately